banodoco/Steerable-Motion/README.md

-# Steerable Motion - ComfyUI node for creative interpolation with Animatediff (Beta)
+# Steerable Motion - ComfyUI node for creative interpolation and other methods for controlling Animatediff (Beta)

 This a ComfyUI node for batch creative interpolation.
 The goal is to allow you to input a batch of images, and to provide a range of simple settings to control how the images are interpolated between.